chookly314/covid-visualizer/README.md

-# covid-visualizer
+# COVID-19 visualizer

-iOS application created to visualize COVID-19 real-time data.
+iOS application created to visualize COVID-19 real-time statistics.

 ## App screens

-The screens the app has look like the following images:
+The screens the app has are the following.

 ### World summary

 ![summary](images/worldSummary.jpeg)